dsient/BlueCircuitCLI/ReadMe.md

-# Project Overview
+# PROJECT OVERVIEW
-!!!THIS IS NOT ANYWHERE NEAR COMPLETION!!! this specific repo is being redone entirely, current version is !!NOT!! here.
+__**!!!THIS IS NOT ANYWHERE NEAR COMPLETION!!!**__
+this specific repo is being redone entirely, current version is __**!!NOT!!**__ here.

 **Concept:**
 BlueCirc will be A web-based “CLI OS” that mimics a command-line interface operating system.
 The project serves as my cybersecurity portfolio and blog, specifically made to be highly secure.

 Featuring:
 - A terminal-like interface with cinematic startup animations.
-- A custom command syntax (similar to Bash) that powers navigation and interactive commands.
+- A custom command syntax (somewhat similar to Bash) that powers navigation and interactive commands.
 - A secure login and user management system with both frontend and backend components.
 - Modularized components where the initial startup script (`mainLoop.js`) plays the OS startup, then transitions to a fully interactive CLI after secure authentication.
-- File strucutre segregates the project into secular modules and high levels of security.
+- File structure segregates the project into secular modules and high levels of security.
 - Each component is seperated, and easily maintainable.
 - Structure is inspired by patterns similar to hexagonal or onion architecture to ensure security.